 Leverage existing cache proxies in your network

-Playback of videos from Stream is over HTTPS therefore normal web cache proxies can be configured to cache the video playback traffic.
-There may need to do custom SSL certification configuation to make this happen with HTTPS.
-However, if you look at a network trace while playing a video, you can see the URLs that Stream uses to playback the video for your organization (URLs can vary by Stream tenant).
+Watching videos from Stream happens over HTTPS therefore, normal web cache proxies can be configured to cache the video playback traffic.
+You may need to configure custom SSL certification to make this happen with HTTPS.
+However, if you look at a network trace while playing a video, you can see the URLs that Stream uses to stream the video for your organization (URLs can vary by Stream tenant).
 If you route those URLs through your cache proxy, it can cache the video traffic and reduce your internet traffic for often played videos.

-Use a 3rd party eCDN video delivery solution optimized for Stream
+Use a third-party eCDN video delivery solution optimized for Stream

 Endpoints that need to be reachable by users inside your network